EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-calculates the moisture exchange between groundwater &amp; surface water as a fraction of difference between the storages
+Moisture exchange between groundwater and surface water as a fraction of the difference between their storages.

 **Parameters**
 - **Fields**